-- Authorities could broaden the VAT base to eliminate unnecessary exemptions or raise reduced rates that no longer achieve policy aims in the most efficient way (taxation of energy or hotel accommodation).
-This decision needs to be based on a careful review of the efficiency and distributional impact of preferential VAT rates on goods and services. - VAT thresholds should be evaluated.
-Gains from reducing tax administration and compliance costs need to be carefully assessed against the competitive distortions stemming from the difference in treatment among taxpayers on both sides of the VAT threshold. - Efforts should be made to reduce the VAT gap.
-An analysis of the causes of the gap should be used to target tax administration measures on major areas of noncompliance.
+- i.
+Phasing out certain exemptions to have one unified rate could make the tax system more efficient, even if the list is relatively short compared to other EU member countries.
+The authorities could, for instance, consider the following options: - Broaden the VAT base to eliminate unnecessary exemptions or raise reduced rates that no longer achieve policy aims in the most efficient way (taxation of energy or hotel accommodation).
+This decision needs to be based on a careful review of the efficiency

+- and distributional impact of preferential VAT rate on goods and services.
+It would involve analyzing whether the reduced VAT rate is the best instrument for stated objectives, including for improving income distribution, which in the case of Latvia would seem inappropriate given that the country a sound social security system. - Re-evaluate VAT thresholds.
+Gains from reducing tax administration and compliance costs need to be carefully assessed against the competitive distortions stemming from the difference in treatment among taxpayers on both sides of the VAT threshold. - ii.
+Analyze the causes of the VAT gap and then target tax administration measures to major areas of noncompliance, to raise major revenues in the medium term.